massalabs/massa/docs/execution.md

 * `gas_price` is the price per unit of gas that the caller is willing to pay for the execution
 * `coins` are extra coins that are spent by tge CSS and are available in the execution context of `bytecode`

-Blocks that include ExecuteSC operations must respect the followin criteria, or else they are invalid:
+Blocks that include ExecuteSC operations must respect the following criteria, or else they are invalid:
 * ExecuteSC spends `max_gas * gas_price + coins` from the sender address in the CSS ledger, which must therefore be available
 * all ExecuteSC operations included in the block must be ordered by decreasing `gas_price`
 * the sum of the max_gas values of all ExecuteSC operations in the block must not be higher than a protocol constant `max_block_gas`